- Center for Language Research (CLR)

 - Key Topic

-- English and translingualism in Japanese song lyrics
+- English and translingualism in Japanese popular song lyrics

 - Affiliated Academic Society

 - Society For Ethnomusicology SEM, Institute of Registered Music Teachers of New Zealand IRMTNZ, Royal Society of New Zealand, Oxford University Alumni (Associate Member)